ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 - : int = 75783189
 ```

-Modules `R1` and `R2` are created with the same state, therefore, the first calls to `R1.bits` and `R2.bits` return the same value.
+Modules `R1` and `R2` are created with the same state; therefore, the first calls to `R1.bits` and `R2.bits` return the same value.

 The second call to `R1.bits` moves `R1`'s state one step and returns the corresponding bits.
 The call to `R1.reset_state` sets the `R1`'s state to its initial value.

-Calling `R2.bits` a second time shows the modules aren't sharing the state, otherwise, the value from the first calls to `bits` would have been returned.
+Calling `R2.bits` a second time shows the modules aren't sharing the state.
+Otherwise, the value from the first calls to `bits` would have been returned.

 Calling `R1.bits` a third time returns the same result as the first call, which demonstrates the state has indeed been reset.